Salon Management Schools in West Virginia

 If you currently work in the beauty industry, you may qualify for a promotion when you complete your salon management program.
 If this is your first time working in this field, you may be able to find work at a spa, salon, or beauty school.
 Each day is a little bit different in the field of salon management, which can make it an exciting field to work in.
 Depending on the day, you may manage staff, make appointments, fill in for an absent staff member, do administrative work, or tend to other duties as requested by the salon owner.

-West Virginia Board of Barbers and Cosmetologists
+- Website: West Virginia State Board of Barbers and Cosmetologists